 The North East is a major centre for process industries and this degree programme takes full advantage of the university's location by providing you with significant practical elements and opportunity to engage with industry.
 You may also benefit from a placement or professional mentorship with one of the companies in the region, or further afield.
 This is a real bonus, giving you experience of finding practical solutions to real industrial problems, and enhancing your employability prospects.
 Chemical engineers can be involved in a hugely diverse range of work, from oil and gas extraction to designing and building cleaner nuclear power plants.
-According to the Institution of Chemical Engineers (11 June 2010) the average starting salary for chemical engineers six months after graduating is £28,400 a year.
+The average starting salary for chemical engineers six months after graduating is £28,400 a year (IChemE, 2010).
 Only dentistry and medicine graduates out-earn chemical engineering counterparts according to data from the UK’s Higher Education Statistics Authority (HESA).
-There are only a limited number of UK universities offering accredited degrees in chemical engineering and so well-skilled chemical engineers are in very short supply.
+The number of UK universities offering accredited degrees in chemical engineering are few so well-skilled chemical engineers are in short supply.
 Highly skilled professional chemical engineers are very well rewarded and can reach six-figure salaries.

 In the first year, you study engineering mathematics and fundamental sciences which form the basis for the rest of the programme.
 In the second year you learn the principles of chemical and process engineering operations.
 And in your final year you draw together the skills acquired to produce an overall plant design and expand the knowledge into an advanced area of processing.In addition, the programme develops the skill set and attributes that prepare you for the real world of work.
 You undertake a series of intensive real-life group projects to enhance your engineering knowledge and skills, and your employability - enhancing skills such as integrity, communication, team working and leaderships skills, all highly regarded by employers.